JabRef/user-documentation/en/faq/windows.md

 ## Q: How can I use JabRef as backend for Microsoft Word?

 You can directly use the references in Word's internal reference manager.
 Short explanation: Export your bibliography in XML format and replace the Sources.xml in `%APPDATA%\Roaming\Microsoft\Bibliography`.
-Long explanation: see [Using JabRef references in Word document](http://www.ademcan.net/?d=2012/01/30/15/23/05-using-jabref-references-in-word-documents).
-See [https://www.youtube.com/watch?v=2PpLZTol9\_o](https://www.youtube.com/watch?v=2PpLZTol9_o) vor a video explaning the usage.
+Long explanation: check out [Export to Microsoft Word](../cite/export-to-microsoft-word.md).
+Also, see [https://www.youtube.com/watch?v=2PpLZTol9\_o](https://www.youtube.com/watch?v=2PpLZTol9_o) for a video explaining how to add and how to cite references in a Word document.

 Another option is to use [Bibtex4Word](http://www.ee.ic.ac.uk/hp/staff/dmb/perl/index.html).
 See [https://www.youtube.com/watch?v=9j3g4wfdM00](https://www.youtube.com/watch?v=9j3g4wfdM00) for a video explaining the usage.